 The customer wanted to route incoming print jobs to queues using the username associated with the print job, rather than the queue.

 They liken this to “mailbox by username” functionality.
-Each queue in RPM already has setup giving them complete customization on the way you process jobs.
+Each queue in RPM already has a setup giving them complete customization on the way you process jobs.
 The customer benefited by processing incoming jobs using their custom criteria.
 The sending system no longer made those choices.

 Hourly reporting requirement